Student Initiated Programs in Australia

 Student-Initiated Programs (SIPs) allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.
 The SIP category also applies to degree-seeking KU students who opt to enroll directly in foreign institutions accredited by the Ministry of Education of the host country for a summer, semester, or academic year.

 Below are a few of many SIP program providers that offer programs in Australia, New Zealand and Oceania.
 Students may find other program providers on this list offering programs that better fit their needs.
-The KU Office of Study Abroad does not endorse any particular program provider.
+KU Study Abroad & Global Engagement does not endorse any particular program provider.

 Summer Program Options in Australia